Buying art supplies online is an amazing solution when you can’t go out or there aren’t any art supplies stores near you.

 One more thing.
 I’ve been using Marabu acrylic sprays for years and I love them.
 But I couldn’t find them online, except a black one on Amazon.
 But at Blick, I found all the colors and that just about confirmed that they really do have almost anything there.

 Browsing/Interface: They have a very clean and organized site where you can easily browse through many categories and find what you need.

 Product description: I love how their site offers such a great interface for going through individual products.
-They have descriptions, reviews, color/size choices, and related products all one place so you can make an informed decision.
-Also, for each product, you can easily see any warnings about the product itself, like a cautionary label.
+They have descriptions, reviews, color/size choices, and related products all in one place so you can make an informed decision.
+Also, for each product, you can easily see any warnings about the product itself, as a cautionary label.

 Guarantee: Their return policy is something they’re proud of.
 If you’re not satisfied with the product, you can let them know within 365 days, they’ll review it and help you get a full replacement or a refund.

 Shipping: They ship inside the US, but also internationally.
 Free shipping without a promotional code starts at $69 (Exclusions apply).
 Flat rate shipping starts as low as $7.95 (Exclusions apply).
 Well, that’s really something that makes Blick worthy checking out.